basic-abc/knotes/patterns/binarySearch.md

 ### Applications
 - When given a sorted array, always think of how binary search can be applied
+- A division of the valid and invalid values at the optimal value also hints binary search as a viable method

 #### Target
 - Most of the time, binary search is used to find the insertion point; there are other possibilities however